About the Center for Law, Society and Justice

-Martine Delannay is the Associate Director of the Center for Law, Society, & Justice and academic advisor and administrator of the Legal Studies Program.
+Martine Delannay is the Associate Director of the Center for Law, Society, & Justice and an academic advisor for the Legal Studies Program and Criminal Justice Certificate Program.
 She received her M.A. in Sociology at the University of Wisconsin-Madison and a B.A. in Sociology with an interdisciplinary minor in Women Studies from the University of Illinois at Urbana-Champaign.
 She has taught sociology courses at UW-Madison, Madison College, and Mount Mary College and received a Departmental Citation for Excellence in Teaching by a Teaching Assistant while a graduate student in sociology.
-Delannay previously worked as an administrator for youth soccer organizations and as a community development consultant for a council that promoted independent living for persons with disabilities.
+Martine previously worked as an administrator for youth soccer organizations and as a community development consultant for a council that promoted independent living for persons with disabilities.

 Stephanie Elsky is an Assistant Professor of English at the University of Wisconsin-Madison.
 She holds a Ph.D. in English Literature from the University of Pennsylvania.
 Elsky's work specializes in the relationship between law and literature, especially in sixteenth- and seventeenth-century England and Ireland.
 She is in the midst of completing a book manuscript tentatively entitled Time Out of Mind: The Poetics of Custom and Common Law in Early Modern England, which argues for the profoundly poetic life of early modern common law, one sparked by the fictive and imaginative appeal of its existence since "time immemorial."
 Elsky’s research and teaching interests include the Shakespeare and the law, the early history of intellectual property, legal and literary representations of early modern colonization, and the formal and aesthetic connections between law and literature.
 Before arriving at UW-Madison in Fall 2013, Elsky was a Keiter/Mellon Fellow at Amherst College's Department of Law, Jurisprudence, and Social Thought.